 Use of church halls

-- Please make sure your websites are up to date with current information & contact details.
+- Please make sure your website home pages are up to date with current information & contact details.
+Download an online checklist

-- Please make sure there is a notice on the Church door with contact details (a downloadable poster can be found here )
+- Please make sure there is a notice on the Church door with contact details and information about whether you are open for private prayer, if you will be opening your building for services or if you are offering online services (a downloadable poster can be found here )

 Maintaining contact with vulnerable and isolated people

-Please encourage people to continue giving during the crisis perhaps making the most of digital opportunities: https://exeter.anglican.org/resources/giving/digital-giving/
+Please encourage people to continue giving during the crisis perhaps making the most of digital opportunities.

 Public Health England – for advice about contact with those with coronavirus: 030036 916473